Neeraj-2307/offcoder_/README.md

 download it with its sample test case. (external libraries may be used for scraping as well as APIs.)
  </li>
-<li>Users can schedule a contest with a chosen problem or randomly selected problem.
+<li>Users can schedule a contest with a chosen problem or randomly selected contest.
  </li>
  <li>Users should be able to submit the code in various languages.</li>
-<li>The platform should be able to compile the code and display the verdict against the sample test case.</li>
+<li>The platform should be able to compile the code and display the output against any input.</li>
 <li>When the user is connected to the internet the platform on its own should be able to submit the user code and give the user a final verdict on its submission.</li>
 <li>Users should be able to make personalized lists for various questions that they have solved with solutions</li>
-<li> If an editorial is published it should be available to the user.</li>
 <li> The platform should have a history of submitted questions.</li>